Surgical Procedures | Overview

 You may even have occasional "accidents" in your underwear during this early time of adjustment.
 This is most common during the night when you are sleeping.
 Most people are able to sense whether they have to pass gas ("fart") or pass stools.
 This will get easier as you eat more regularly and you stools begin to thicken and have a pasty or semi-formed consistency.
-Once fully recovered, most people have between 4 to 6 bowel movements per day and can successfully pass gas without having an "accident".
+Once fully recovered, most people have between four to six bowel movements per day and can successfully pass gas without having an "accident."
 Some people may need to get up during the night, but most do not.

-The procedure can be done in two operations if you have been on low dose corticosteroids, have been responsive to medical management and your rectal lining is intact with minimal inflammation.
-The two stage procedure is also done for people with FAP.
+The procedure can be done in two operations if you have been on low-dose corticosteroids, have been responsive to medical management, and your rectal lining is intact with minimal inflammation.
+The two-stage procedure is also done for people with FAP.

 The two-stage procedure combines the first and second stages of the three-stage procedure into one longer operation (about 7 to 8 hours).
 The second surgery is the "ostomy takedown," and it is the same surgery as the third stage of the three stage procedure.